Information Centre

 Where a registered intermediary, in the course of conducting a regulated activity, takes all reasonable steps to carry out instructions promptly and accurately and informs clients that the form(s) will be passed to the relevant trustee within a reasonable specified period of time and that this timeframe is subsequently met, then item III.
 18 of the Guidelines may generally be considered as being satisfied.

 The registered intermediary should exercise reasonableness in determining the ""specific period of time"" in order to ensure that client instructions are carried out ""promptly"".
-The key is to keep clients informed and to ensure that the spirit of this Guideline is followed.
+The key is to keep clients informed and to ensure that the spirit of this Guidelines is followed.

 2. Does a registered intermediary need to exercise extra care and provide additional support to an elderly scheme member as to whether, when or how much of his/her accrued benefits are to be withdrawn?